 Campo Maior is a beautiful white fortified town (Lord Beresford).
 In 1732 largely destroyed by a lightning stroke that hit an arsenal inside the castle.
 The city has been rebuilt completely.
 In the memorial chapel Capela dos Ossos the skeletons and bones of the deceased can be seen.
-Other attractions are fountains,churches, the castle with the city walls,the olive museum with its beautiful garden,etnographic museum Aberto, the scientific center/ museum about coffee of the famous brand Delta.
-There is a museum with tells the history about the flower festival.
+Other attractions are fountains,churches, the castle with the city walls,the olive museum with its beautiful garden,etnographic museum Aberto and casa das Flores what explains about the flower festival , the scientific center/ museum about coffee of the famous brand Delta.
+The castle .
 Furthermore,the large reservoir Barragem do Caia.
 The town includes the villages : Degolados with the second reservoir Barragem do Abrilongo and the lovely village of Ouguela, built within the walls of the castle with magnificent views.
 You can see all different kind of birds on the campsite and in the region and one can do some geocaching .
 With the owner of the campsite you can make an excursion to Campo Maior , she explains everything ,what is really worthwhile .The people are friendly and proud of their Campo maior.
 Many festivals are organized throughout the year.

 Elvas is an old fortification, an example of the Portuguese military architecture only 20 minutes from Campo Maior.
 You should visit the Forte da Graça (= an old military prison) which is fabulous.
 Furthermore is interesting the church Piedade and the famous Aquaduct Amoreira which is still in use.
 The citywalls of the old town are completely unchanged and even the plain fields outside the wall are still empty . the old town consists of narrow streets with right in the heart the Praça Republica.
 In the main square you will find the cathedral Sé de Elvas and a little way up the castle.
 Elvas came in 2012 on the list of the Unesco for worlds best fortifications .
 Wellington has lived here for a year preparing for his first battle against Napoleon.